revdotcom/revai-node-sdk/README.md

 // you can submit a local file var job = client.submitJobLocalFile("./path/to/file.mp4");

-// or submit via public url
+// or submit via a public url
 var job = client.submitJobUrl("https://www.rev.ai/FTC_Sample_1.mp3");
 ```

 `job` will contain all the information normally found in a successful response from our
 [Submit Job](https://www.rev.ai/docs#operation/SubmitTranscriptionJob) endpoint.

-If you want to get fancy, both send job methods can take a `RevAiJobOptions` object which contains fields for `metadata`, `callback_url`, and a boolean `skip_diarization` as optional parameters, these are also described in the request body of the [Submit Job](https://www.rev.ai/docs#operation/SubmitTranscriptionJob) endpoint.
+If you want to get fancy, both send job methods can take a `RevAiJobOptions` object which contains fields for `metadata`, `callback_url`, and a boolean `skip_diarization` as optional parameters.
+These are also described in the request body of the [Submit Job](https://www.rev.ai/docs#operation/SubmitTranscriptionJob) endpoint.

-### Checking your file's status
+### Checking your job's status

 You can check the status of your transcription job using its `id`